herbie-fp/odyssey/README.md

 Ensure that you've read through the extensions guidelines and follow the best practices for creating your extension.

 * [Extension Guidelines](https://code.visualstudio.com/api/references/extension-guidelines)

+-->

+## Acknowledgements

+This work is supported by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, ComPort: Rigorous Testing Methods to Safeguard Software Porting, under Award Number DE-SC0022081.